 If you are purchasing, leasing or valuing a property or parcel of land, you must request a local land charge search.

-Average turnaround time is five working days.
+Our average response time is 25 working days.

-Request a search by email or post
+Request a search by email

 As well as the form you must include:

 - A correct postal address to be searched against